patrickbwarren/transam-triton/TRIMCC.md

 codes in the present repository, and `CC` as hexadecimal is as such restricted to raw machine code dumps such as the Galaxians clone and the system ROMs.
-A short test sequence in `mode_test.tri` is included though to verify the automated mode switching in 'smart' mode.
+A short test sequence in `mode_test.tri` is included though to verify the context setting in smart mode.

 Variables are represented by 16-bit words and can be defined at any time with the syntax `VAR=<val>` where `<val>` is hexadecimal.
 These